+You will now see the current file structure of your website.
 Like the organization features on your computer (Windows Explorer or Finder), the CMS allows you to create folders for your website files in order to create a clean, organized file tree structure.
-You could dump all of your images, web pages, and documents into your website shell, but this will get confusing as your website grows.
+You could dump all of your images, web pages, and documents into the root folder, but this will get confusing as your website grows.

 Let’s begin with the root of your website.
-When you website is created, Web and Digital Communications will set up a website shell.
-This is the root of your site and will contain a set of control files with index.pcf being the homepage for your website:
+When you website is created, Web and Digital Communications will set up a website and template.
+The root of your site is the highest point of your site - you can navigate to it by clicking on the house icon.
+It contains a set of control files with index.pcf being the homepage for your website:

 This new site section will contain a set of control files and you may use the new index.pcf file as your BART Farm homepage.
 Add additional BART Farm-related web pages to the bart_farm site section.